Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram: History

-Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram (IIITDM Kancheepuram, also IIITD&M Kancheepuram) is a public institution established in 2007 by the Ministry of Human Resource Development, Government of India to pursue design and manufacturing oriented engineering education, research and to promote the competitive advantage of Indian products in global markets.
+IIITDM Kancheepuram, which was established in 2007, was initially operating from its temporary campus within its mentor institute, IIT Madras.
+The institute has moved to its permanent campus at Kelambakkam-Vandalur road near Chennai in 2011.
 It was declared as an Institute of National Importance (INI) by the Ministry of Human Resource Development, Government of India, in July 2011, thus becoming the first IIIT to be accorded this status.
 Later in 2014, IIIT Bill 2014 was passed by the Parliament on 1 December 2014, thus granting the status of Institutes of National Importance upon the 5 MHRD funded IIITs including IIITDM Kancheepuram.
-Previously IIITDM Kancheepuram was mentoring IIITDM Kurnool in its new campus at Chennai.
+Previously IIITDM Kancheepuram was mentoring IIITDM Kurnool in its new campus in Chennai.